Michigan Truck Accident Attorneys

 Michigan’s No Fault law

 In Michigan, most motor vehicle drivers have to buy ‘first party’ insurance.
-It covers medical and rehabilitation costs if you’re injured, whether as a driver or a passenger.
+It covers medical and rehabilitation costs if you’re injured.
+This is in effect whether you were a driver or a passenger.
 Under the No Fault law, the driver is also responsible for certain costs, regardless of whose fault the truck accident was.

 No-fault auto insurance is widely misunderstood, so if you’re in an accident, contact an experienced Michigan truck accident lawyer to learn how the relevant Michigan law looks at fault, and how fault or no-fault laws may affect your right to obtain redress for your injuries.

 Contact your insurance company